Riverbraid/Riverbraid-Core/README.md

 Riverbraidr-Core (v0.1.3)

 A minimal, deterministic, governance-locked numeric capacity control substrate for AI and automation systems.
+It does not include metric computation, mode enactment, or adaptive logic.
+This is not missing functionality—it is boundary discipline.
+The core provides deterministic capacity control.
+Everything else is intentionally external so that multiple domains can share the same governed spine without fragmenting auditability.

 Riverbraid-Core does not generate content, make predictions, or interpret meaning.
 It exists to answer one narrow question: